EBIO5460Spring2025/class-materials/03_6_assignment2.md

 **Q1\.** Based on the code in `classification_knn.R` that we worked through in class:

-- [ ] Form predictions (present or absent) for the KNN model for various values of `k_knn` (number of nearest neighbors).
+- [ ] Form predictions (present or absent) for the KNN model for a grid of elevations from min(elev) to max(elev) for various values of `k_knn` (number of nearest neighbors).
+Explore values of `k_knn` and choose a set of `k_knn` values to visualize next that helps you understand the consequences of changing `k_knn`.

-- [ ] Visualize these predictions as a function of elevation in a scatterplot.
+- [ ] Visualize these predictions (present or absent) as a function of elevation.
 How might you visualize these?
-Would you choose to plot them as points? or bars? or ...
 This requires some thought as the raw predictions are category labels (a character vector).
+Here's one suggestion: plot elevation on the x axis with predicted category on the y-axis.
+Jitter the points on the y-axis to separate them out a bit.
+Put different values of k_knn in different panels.
+Perhaps you have a better idea!
+You're welcome to come up with your own visualization.

 **Q2.** Make a new function, called `knn_classify2_probs`, by modifying the `knn_classify2` function so that instead of returning a character vector of the predictions, it returns a numeric vector of the probabilities.
 To do this, you should work through the existing function line-by-line to understand its flow.
 Hint: the solution is to remove some lines of code.
 Also, the KNN function predicts the probability of `cat1`, which in this case could be absence, so be sure to include code that returns always (in the general case, not just this dataset) the probability of presence.